 Troop Guide – teaches one or more advancement skills to troop members.

 Chaplain aide – assists in troop religious services and promotes religious emblems program.

-Junior assistant Scoutmaster – a Scout 16 or older who supervises and supports other boy leaders as assigned.
+Junior Assistant Scoutmaster – a Scout 16 or older who supervises and supports other scout leaders as assigned.

-Patrol Leader – gives leadership to members of his patrol and represents them on the patrol leaders’ council.
+Patrol Leader – gives leadership to members of their patrol and represents them on the patrol leaders’ council.

-Assistant Patrol Leader – fills in for the patrol leader in his absence.
+Assistant Patrol Leader – fills in for the patrol leader in their absence.

 Quartermaster – responsible for troop supplies and equipment.

 Leadership Alternative: A substantial alternative, of equal duration to a Troop position (6 months), may be substituted as proof of leadership under certain circumstances.
 A scout may suggest a project with a written description to the Scoutmaster.
 If approved, the scout may continue with the project.